Spanish ship San Justo

+San Justo was a 70-gun of the Spanish Navy launched in 1779.
 She fought at the Battle of Cape Spartel in 1782 and the Battle of Trafalgar in 1805.
-In the latter battle, under the command of Capitán de Navío Miguel María Gastón de Iriarte, she was placed in the Centre Division, but managed to avoid being heavily engaged throughout the battle and had few casualties – none killed and just seven injured.
+In the latter battle, under the command of Miguel María Gastón de Iriarte, she was placed in the centre division, but managed to avoid being heavily engaged throughout the battle and had few casualties – none killed and just seven injured.